swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 When following up with the reportee, the CoCc representatives will:

 - Explain that an incident was reported that involves the reportee.
-- In this explanation, the focus will be on the impact of their behavior, not their intent.
+- In this explanation, the focus will be on the impact of their behaviour, not their intent.
-- Reiterate the Code of Conduct and that their behavior was deemed inappropriate.
+- Reiterate the Code of Conduct and that their behaviour was deemed inappropriate.
-- Provide concrete examples of how they can improve their behavior.
+- Provide concrete examples of how they can improve their behaviour.
 - Give them the opportunity to state their view of the incident.
-- Remind them of the consequences of their behavior, or future consequences if the behavior is repeated.
+- Remind them of the consequences of their behaviour, or future consequences if the behaviour is repeated.
 - Explain the possible resolutions that may be enforced should the CoCc determine there is a breach.

 ##### Resolutions